ebzzry/ebzzry.github.io/en/fkd/ugarit.md

     $ emacs /ugarit/ugarit.conf

-Put the following, replacing SALT, and KEY, with the salt and key strings that you generated above.
-Save the file, then secure it.
+Put the following, replacing SALT and KEY, with the salt and key strings that you generated above.

 ```scheme
 (storage "backend-fs splitlog /ugarit /ugarit/metadata")